nilsbw/dmbook-setup/install/installation-windows.md

 # "Data Management for Social Scientists" | Installation Instructions for Windows

-## Installing R
+## Installing R and RStudio

 For Windows, the R project provides specific installers that are available at [https://cloud.r-project.org/](https://cloud.r-project.org/).
 Download the latest installer for your system, execute it by double-clicking on the file, and follow the installation instructions.

-## Installing RStudio

 To install RStudio, go to the RStudio website at \url{https://www.rstudio.com/products/rstudio/download/}.
-There are different version, the "free" version is sufficient for our purpose.
+There are different versions, the "free" version is sufficient for our purpose.
 Download the installer, run this file and follow the installation instructions.
-You should now have R and RStudio installed on your computer and ready to go.
+You should now have R and RStudio installed on your computer.

 ## Installing PostgreSQL and the PostGIS extension